inconshreveable/muxado/README.md

 - muxado allows the server to initiate new streams to clients which is normally very difficult without NAT-busting trickery.

 ## What does the API look like?
 As much as possible, the muxado library strives to look and feel just like the standard library's net package.
-Here's how you initiate a new client connection:
+Here's how you initiate a new client session:

     sess, err := muxado.DialTLS("tcp", "example.com:1234", tlsConfig)